 In short, no – not if they work for you.
 The solution is to find the products that are most likely to be returned and avoid discounting them.

-Your task is to improve the control of your on-site incentives to the point of being able to choose which products and categories qualify for discounts.
 Top tip: the same process can help you preserve margin by only applying reductions where you can afford to make them.

 Provided you have your data in order, you can tag your high-return items and ensure they can’t be discounted.
 These signals are then fed back to technologies like RevLifter, which decide which customers and products qualify for your deals.